Tat1/colours-demo/README.md

 ![screen grab](https://github.com/Tat1/colours-demo/blob/master/Screen%20Shot%202017-12-07%20at%2012.18.17.png)

 #### Step 2
-I added four more circles to the current one and found that the four circles tickle when the middle one was moved.
+I added four more circles to the current one and found that the four circles tickle when the middle circle one was moved.

 ```
 String message = "tickle";